 You will need some onion and peppers to add a punch of flavor, and garlic, of course.
 That is the base for this delicious recipe.

 Now we add to the mix some can tuna — did I mention that this was a lazy recipe, right?— and some season.
 There it is, insta-filling.

 Now using a strudel technique (fully explained in the “preparation” section) you have to wrap your filling with some high-quality pre-made puff pastry.
 Finalized with an egg wash to get a beautiful golden finish and take to the oven at 400ºF for about 20 – 25 minutes.

-I like to eat this tuna braid with some mayo and mustard dressing.
+I like to eat this tuna plait with some mayo and mustard dressing.
 Another great idea is using some tartar sauce because it goes wonderfully with fish.

 And that’s it!
 Now it is my time to go to the beach and enjoy as much as I can of the Portuguese summer.

 - 1 sheet puff pastry

 - 2 small tuna cans 150 gr drained